Skip to main content

 I am currently the Welfare Officer for Southampton Triathlon Club: I ensure our Coaches have the essential qualifications, checks and training – to comply with legislation, and to enable Club members to meet their triathlon goals.

-I am excited, and feel honoured to have been elected to serve on the Governing Body of University Hospitals Southampton NHS Foundation Trust.
+I am excited, and feel honoured to have been elected to serve on the Governing Body of University Hospital Southampton NHS Foundation Trust.